 Cybersecurity for Journalists

-This essential, day long workshop will equip you with the digital tools and knowledge to protect yourself, your stories, and importantly your sources in a hostile digital environment.
+This essential, one-day workshop will equip journalists, filmmakers, producers and editors with the digital tools and knowledge needed to protect themselves, their stories and their sources in a hostile digital environment.
 No prior experience is necessary.

-Journalists often publish what someone else does not want published – and the risk of being electronically disrupted has never been greater.
+Journalists and investigative filmmakers often publish or broadcast what someone else does not want published – and the risk of being electronically disrupted has never been greater.
 With the ever increasing accessibility of sophisticated surveillance tools, almost anyone from state-level security services, to corporations and criminals, has the power to surveil or disrupt your work.

 - learn about state surveillance capabilities and the law and how to assess your digital risk and and choose cybersecurity tools.